tiagosiebler/MicroStrategy-VisualizationSDK/README.md

 # MicroStrategy-VisualizationSDK

-Demonstrations and examples done with the visualization SDK
+These are some unofficial demonstrations and examples done with the visualization SDK, usually tested with Google Chrome in MicroStrategy Web.

+Most were created primarily for demonstration purposes or for testing.